Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 Not to mention the many experimental requirements that are published without sufficient implementation details.
 A planner that support everything is too complex for developers that are interested in a subset of PDDL that solves their problem, they need to focus on something they can maintain and optimize for their use case.
 It is left to the user to select ideal/correct planner based on their requirements:
-- What do you need to better describe domain and problem?
+- What is needed to better describe domain and problem?
-  - The ``:requirements`` field is your friend
+  - Use the ``:requirements`` field correctly
-- What do you expect?
+- What is expected?
   - Satisficing plan (sub-optimal, fast)
   - Step-optimal plan (optimal, slow)
   - Metric-based plan (minimize/maximize time/cost/resource, slower)